WillOram/cyber-incident-management/README.md

 3. Who is in charge?

-Organisations time and time again struggle to clearly answer these questions during major cyber incidnets.
+Organisations time and time again struggle to clearly answer these questions during major cyber incidents.

 ## Top priorities when arriving at an incident